howdycrystalm/star-wars-blog/README.md

 5. You'll see a new "Custom Fields" icon on your dashboard.
 Hover over it and select "updates".
 6. We'll be using ACF Pro, which requires a license key.
 I'll provide the license key via email.
 7. git add, git commit, git push to development.
 From your development branch, `git checkout -b 3-assets`.
+***
+#### 3-assets
+This portion of the project is all about blog assets (images and copy).
+I'll provide a Dropbox link for you to download from.
+I recommend creating a folder specifically for project assets for easy reference.